devnyxie/quartz-notes/content/entries/42 Warsaw.md

 I've decided to apply for 42 after a few months of searching for a job with no success, even with many personal projects in my portfolio.
 Truth be told, I did not have any high hopes - I went in only for a chance of getting a good internship, that's all.

-# Piscine

-The first month was a blast.
-What about a month of speedrun through the base concepts of C?
-In short, it was like doing leetcode problems in C, every day for a month.
-I've learned a lot, and I've met a lot of great people.
-Finished that month with an 8 hour long exam, which was a bit stressful, but I've passed it with quite a good score.

 # Studies

-After the piscine, I've started the actual studies.
-The projects are really interesting, and I've learned a lot from them - not only about programming, but also about working in a team, and about managing my time.
+The first few months of studying were a pleasant surprise.
+I learned so much about C, algorithms, Vim, advanced Linux concepts, and many other topics.
+I also met incredible people and had a lot of fun along the way.
+Perhaps most importantly, I discovered a lot about myself - I realized that I’m capable of achieving far more than I initially believed.